 The Western Desert regions are the most remote deserts in Australia, and contain an astonishing diversity of fauna and flora.
 Travelling on the Aboriginal lands is like travelling through one vast untouched National Park.
 Stunning pristine country comprising dune fields, rangelands, mountains and woodlands.
 There are always displays of flowering plants and trees, coupled with the stunning colours of the centre, it is an absolute feast for the eyes, and every evening you will sit around the campfire beneath the stars while your staff cook you a delicious meal on the coals.

 We pick up at your hotel at Yulara at 09.00am and travel west through the Uluru Kata Tjuta National Park and into the Western Deserts.
 We will stop to admire the stunning vistas of the Petermann Ranges, through country of red sandhills and stately desert oaks.
-At Docker River community we visit the Karltukatjara art centre.
 In the afternoon we cross the Western Australian border.
 We camp in view of the ramparts of the Schwerin Mural Crescent.

 Awake to birdsong and your first morning in the desert.
 After breakfast we head for the settlement of Warakurna.
 We will visit Australia’s most remote weather station - Giles Meteorological Station.
 Built in 1955, Giles is still a fully functioning station, with daily baloon launches.
 Giles is very much a part of the Western Desert art story, as the Weapons Research Project was responsible for the movement of Aboriginal people away from their traditional lands and into new communities and missions set up across the desert.
 We will explore this story in detail.
 We will visit the art gallery at Warakurna Roadhouse.
 Warakurna Artists were established in 2005.
 Whilst many of the artists paint Tjukurpa - dreaming stories, there is also a strong figurative movement here, where historical and cultural stories are told in paint.
 We head to the Sandy Blight Junction road and camp beneath the Walter James Range.
 We will walk into Bungabiddi Rockhole beneath spectacular red cliffs.
 There is some Aboriginal rock art to be found on the walls of the gorge.

 We travel north along the Sandy Blight Junction Road, named by surveyor and road builder Len Beadell.
-Ascending the Frederick Range we will have vast views of the desert, stretching from the Petermann Ranges across Lake Hopkins all the way to Mt Leisler near Kintore.
+At the Sir Frederick Range we will have vast views of the desert, stretching from the Petermann Ranges across Lake Hopkins all the way to Mt Leisler near Kintore.
+We will visit some spectacular ancient petroglyphs in a creek bed.
 We will camp on a clay pan in the Mu Hills.

 We continue north along the Sandy Blight Junction road, crossing back into the Northern Territory through impressive stands of Desert Oaks and deep red sand hills.
 We will lunch beneath the ramparts of Mt Leisler.
-In the afternoon we will visit Walngurru - Kintore, and visit the Papunya Tula art centre.
-Art is not available to purchase here.
-In the afternoon we head to Sandy Blight Junction, and then north on an Aboriginal business road to camp.
+In the afternoon we will visit Walngurru - Kintore.
+In the afternoon we head to Sandy Blight Junction, and then north on an Aboriginal business road to camp beside an old native well.

 We visit the small isolated community of Nirripi beneath the singular peak of Karku.
 High on Karku is one of the Western Deserts most sacred ochre mines, hence the location of Nirripi.
 After visiting the art centre we will travel north to our camp south of Yuendemu.

 We travel to Yuendemu, and visit the longest running and most successful art centre in Central Australia, Warlukurlangu Artists.
-Curator and manager Celia Alfonso will not only give us adetailed tour through the gallery, but will also take us to the extraordinary Mens Museum, were some of the earliest examples of Western Desert Art can be seen.
-In assets/img/duck_pond.jpg"fact, it is argued that the art at the Mens Museum actually predates the famous doors at Papunya.
+Curator and manager Celia Alfonso will not only give us a detailed tour through the gallery, but will also take us to the extraordinary Mens Museum, where some of the earliest examples of Western Desert Art can be seen.
+In fact, it is argued that the art at the Mens Museum actually predates the famous doors at Papunya.
 In the afternoon we head south along the Tanami Road to camp in the Western MacDonnel Ranges.